BlackHolePerturbationToolkit/KerrGeoPy/docs/source/index.rst

 Overview
 ========

-**Kerrgeopy** is a python library for computing geodesics in Kerr spacetime.
+**KerrGeoPy** is a python library for computing bound timelike geodesics in Kerr spacetime.
 It is intended for use in computing orbital trajectories for extreme-mass-ratio inspirals (EMRIs).
-It implements the analytical solutions for plunging orbits from `Dyson and van de Meent <https://arxiv.org/abs/2302.03704>`_, as well as solutions for non-plunging orbits from `Fujita and Hikida <https://arxiv.org/abs/0906.1420>`_.
+It implements the analytical solutions for plunging orbits from `Dyson and van de Meent <https://arxiv.org/abs/2302.03704>`_, as well as solutions for stable orbits from `Fujita and Hikida <https://arxiv.org/abs/0906.1420>`_.
 The library also provides a set of methods for computing constants of motion and orbital frequencies, and can generate plots and animations like those shown below.

 .. image:: images/orbit.png